When you prescribe medication for your patient, it is always

 College of Psychiatrists – mental health

-The mental health information section has lots
+The mental health information section has lots of readable well

-ill-health.
-The information leaflets include explanations of
+information leaflets include explanations of how different

 Mental Health Foundation